-Contrary to the State’s assertions, “equality or inequality of opportunity” simply cannot be assessed by looking at the single statistic of the minority group’s numerical population, instead they are “intended by Congress to be judgments resting on comprehensive, not limited, canvassing of relevant facts.”
+Contrary to the State’s assertions, “equality or inequality of opportunity” cannot be assessed simply by looking at the single statistic of the minority group’s numerical population, instead they are “intended by Congress to be judgments resting on comprehensive, not limited, canvassing of relevant facts.”
 DeGrandy, 512 U.S. at 1011.
 It is unsurprising that a racial minority group with a bare numerical majority can still lack equality of opportunity as both the “[Supreme] Court and other federal courts have recognized that political participation by minorities tends to be depressed where minority group members suffer effects of prior discrimination such as inferior education, poor employment opportunities, and low incomes.”
 Gingles, 478 U.S. at 69.
-To be sure, there may well be cases where members of a racial minority make up a majority of the population and have equality of opportunity.
-This determination, however, would not be made based solely on the fact of their numerical majority but upon the totality of circumstances demonstrating it to be the case.
+To be sure, there are surely where members of a racial minority make up a numerical majority (or even a numerical minority) of the population in a district and have equal opportunity to elect their preferred candidates, such that the jurisdiction in question faces no liability under Section 2.
+This determination, however, is not based solely on the number of minority voters in a district, but upon the totality of circumstances demonstrating it to be the case.

-CHALLENGING A SINGLE DISTRICT’S LINES DOES NOT CONVERT A SECTION 2 CLAIM INTO ONE OF INTENTIONAL DISCRIMINATION.
+The facts of this case DO NOT REQUIRE A SHOWING OF INTENTIONAL DISCRIMINATION.

 Asserting a claim of vote dilution under Section 2 is not converted into a claim of intentional discrimination simply because the minority group in the district has a bare majority of the voting age population.
 The State seems to advance this argument, [State’s EB Br. at 34–35], but it is unmoored from the distinct lines of precedent concerning Section 2 violations and concerning claimed violations of the Equal Protection Clause.
 As this case is governed by the results test of Section 2, it does not entail a potentially sensitive inquiry into legislative intent.
 Cf. Veasey v.
 Abbott, 830 F.3d 216, 280–81 n.3 (5th Cir.
 2016) (en banc) (Jones, J., concurring in part and dissenting in part).